shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2025-02-10-neural_dssm.md

 )
 ```

+**Model `forward` pass**

-The output of the model will give us the logits for each of the 11 items, for each user row.
-Here we output for the two users in the batch
+- The output of the model will give us the logits for each of the 11 items, for each user row

 ```python
 # output for a single batch